Vector04/pion2023/content/news/exciting-new-pion-partnership.md

 <br>

-G-Research is Europe’s leading quantitative finance research firm.
-They hire the brightest minds in the world to tackle some of the biggest questions in finance.
-They pair this expertise with machine learning, big data, and some of the most advanced technology available to predict movements in financial markets.
+G-Research is one of Europe’s leading quantitative finance research firm.
+We hire the brightest minds in the world to tackle some of the biggest questions in finance.
+We pair this expertise with machine learning, big data, and some of the most advanced technology available to predict movements in financial markets.
+We offer a dynamic, flexible and highly stimulating culture where world-beating ideas are cultivated and rewarded.
+We are proud to employ some of the best people in their field and are keen to nurture their talent in a supportive working environment.
 ![G_Research](/img/logo/G_Research.png)

 We look forward to a succesful partnership with G-Research to organise a great PION.